dgopsq/netgrep/README.md

 # netgrep

 Netgrep is an **experimental** porting of [ripgrep](https://github.com/BurntSushi/ripgrep) on WASM using the HTTP protocol.
 The scope of this project is to provide a viable alternative to index-based search engines for applications with a small files-based database.
+It uses [a fork of the original `ripgrep` repository](https://github.com/dgopsq/ripgrep) with just enough changes to make it runnable on WASM.

 At the moment Netgrep is just going to tell wether a pattern is present on a remote file leveraging the `ripgrep` core search engine.
 This happens **while the file is being downloaded** in order to maximise the performance.